Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter1/README.md

 npm install
 ```

-### Register the sample applications with your Azure Active Directory tenant
+## Registration

 There are two projects in this sample.
-Each needs to be separately registered in your Azure AD tenant.
+Each needs to be registered separately in your Azure AD tenant.
 To register these projects, you can:

 - either follow the steps below for manual registration,
 - or use PowerShell scripts that: